-Each proposal must also include the thirteen elements listed under Proposal Submission/Required Elements, (1)-(13) or it will be returned to sender without further consideration.
+Each proposal must also include the thirteen elements listed under Required Elements, (1)-(13) or it will be returned to sender without further consideration.
+A check list with the required and requested proposal elements can be found in Section VIII.